Originally from Columbia, Missouri, Kathleen A. Reagan graduated from the University of Virginia in 1983 with a B.A. in English Literature.

 She also joined the firm of Lane, Lane and Kelly, Braintree, MA as an associate for three years and established her own practice in May 1, 2006.

-She has held the position of Associate Dean of Students, and currently teaches as a professor at Concord Law School teaching Criminal Procedure, Professional Responsibility, Evidence, First Year Law, and is the director of the Clinical Studies program.
+She held the position of Associate Dean of Students and was a law professor teaching Criminal Procedure, Constitutional Law and Professional Responsibility, Evidence, First Year Law, and was also the director of the Clinical Studies program.

-Ms. Reagan developed the nation's first online course in Equine Law.
+Ms. Reagan also developed the nation's first online course in Equine Law.

-Ms. Reagan also teaches Equine Law and Business for Albany Law School as an adjunct professor.
+Ms. Reagan also taught Equine Law and Business for Albany Law School as an adjunct professor.

 Ms. Reagan has published several works, most recently the Massachusetts Victim Witness Training Manual, published in 2002 by the Massachusetts District Attorneys' Association.